mariosn-phys/dns-matlab-gpu/README.md

 ------------
 field_path | set path of DNS save state folder,
-Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last step solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off,
+Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step, solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off,